HomePolitics and Current AffairsShadows of Silence: Pakistan's Hidden Casualties

 The Need for Greater Transparency

 The underreporting of military and paramilitary casualties by the ISPR and the broader security establishment highlights a critical need for transparency within Pakistan's security forces.
-Acknowledging the full extent of these deaths is essential for honouring the security personnel killed in the line of duty, rebuilding public trust, and fostering an informed citizenry ahead of this cycle.
+Acknowledging the full extent of these deaths is essential for honouring the security personnel killed in the line of duty, rebuilding public trust, and fostering an informed citizenry ahead of this election cycle.

 Several defence and security analysts have highlighted how it is an unwritten institutional practice that has long been observed.
 Military author Colonel Vinay B Dalvi (Retd) for instance notes: “As early as 1999, when India and Pakistan fought pitched battles on the icy heights of Kargil, it was the Indian Army which gave slain members of the Northern Light Infantry (LI) proper military burials, personnel whom Islamabad sent to fight, but disavowed to maintain plausible deniability.
 Now, a quarter century on, the culture of denying their soldiers the basic courtesy is ironic in a country run by the military.”